presnick/ProgramsInformationPeople/_sources/OptionalAndKeywordParameters/KeywordParameters.rst

       f(2, 5)

-.. mchoicemf:: test_questionkeyword_params_2
+.. mchoice:: test_questionkeyword_params_2
    :answer_a: 2
    :answer_b: 3
    :answer_c: 5
    :answer_d: 10
    :answer_e: Runtime error since no value is provided for y, which comes before z
-   :correct: b
    :feedback_a: 2 is bound to x, not y
    :feedback_b: 3 is the default value for y, and no value is specified for y,
    :feedback_c: say what?
    :feedback_d: 10 is the second value passed, but it is bound to z, not y.
    :feedback_e: That's the beauty of passing parameters with keywords; you can skip some parameters and they get their default values.
+   :correct: b

    What value will be printed for y?